-Middle Tennessee State's 4-Step Strategy to Drive User Adoption
+Middle Tennessee State's 4-Step Strategy to Driving User Adoption

 Implementing a new technology solution doesn’t look the same for every college or university.
 At Middle Tennessee State University (MTSU), they had a unique set of obstacles that made implementation a challenge, including employee turnover, the impact of COVID-19 on campus processes, and barriers to communication.